 I love listening to my kids at play.
 I often can tell exactly what is going on by the tone of their voice or the shade of laughter I hear.
 Often, based on these sounds, I can accurately predict how their unsupervised play will end.

 However, if my kids recognize that I am near, the dynamic of their play changes dramatically.
-Their tone and activities shift to giving me routine updates as to what they are doing, or who are slighting who, or my least favorite: playing referee.
+Their tone and activities shift to giving me routine updates about what they are doing, or who are slighting who, or my least favorite: playing referee.

-In these moments I try to evade making anyone right or wrong.
+In these moments, I try to evade making anyone right or wrong.
 They know their dad is a problem solver and can quickly reconcile the situation.
-Yet, if I was to constantly judge and right the situations, I am only robbing them of important growth.
-It is critical for children to have good stretches of unsupervised play.
+Yet, if I was to judge and right the situations constantly, I am only robbing them of important growth.
+Children must have good stretches of unsupervised play.
 Below I have listed five critical benefits of this type of play (reference: Jean Oram- it’s all kids play, see bottom).

 Unsupervised play for children leads to: